The support that donors give to educational institutions is invaluable.

 Donor retention is a challenge that many nonprofit organizations and educational institutions face.

-The first thing you should do when it comes to this issue is taking a realistic look at your numbers and identifying your current performance level.
+The first thing you should do when it comes to this issue is to take a realistic look at your numbers and identify your current performance level.

 Solution